 To introduce the student to structures representing logical relationships among elements of information, whether program or data, and to techniques for operating upon information structures.
 To examine the methods by which higher-level programming languages implement such structures and facilitate such techniques.
 Basic concepts of information.
 Linear lists.
 Multilinked structures.
 Sorting and searching.

-640. Social Implications of Information Systems (5).
-Pr., IS 620.
+640. Advanced File Design (5).
+Pr., IS 625, IS 650.